naveedus/aimailsupport/README.md

 That's why we decided to create this add-on for Thunderbird to help manage the multitude of emails we read daily as part of our work activities.

 Several LLMs (Large Language Models) are integrated to provide a range of options for advanced text management, operating at the deepest possible semantic level, to optimize the management of your email inbox.
-The LLMs providers* currently supported are:
+The LLMs* currently supported are:

 * Claude by [Anthropic](https://www.anthropic.com);
 * Gemini by [Google](https://ai.google.dev);
 * GPT by [OpenAI](https://openai.com);
 * Llama, Phi, Mistral, Gemma, and other models using [Ollama](https://ai.google.dev).

-However, the goal is to extend support to other models to provide as many options as possible.

 \* To use them, it is necessary to create an account on the respective platforms and enable an API access key. <u>Usage fees apply</u>; for more details, please refer to the respective websites.

-**ATTENTION**: Unlike other LLMs models, Ollama allows you to run open-source models directly on your own PC, with no additional costs and maximum privacy, as everything is executed locally.
+**ATTENTION**: Unlike other LLM models, Ollama allows you to run open-source models directly on your own PC, with no additional costs and maximum privacy, as everything is executed locally.
-Still, it requires <u>significant</u> hardware resources.
+The downside is that this requires *SIGNIFICANT* hardware resources.

 ### Settings and usage